 Getting Residency in Mexico as a Retiree

 In general, Mexico is quite an easy place to reside in as a retiree.
-There is some bureaucracy of course.
-But it is straightforward.
+There is some bureaucracy of course, but it is straightforward.
 That said, there are lots of other things to consider when moving to a different country, such as health, support and language.

 Many retirees come for a longer stay before moving here to explore their options.
 They enter as tourists and visit a few locations to find the right one to settle down in.
 On the Riviera Maya, Playa del Carmen, Tulum and Puerto Morelos are particularly popular.
 Whereas inland, San Miguel de Allende and Lake Pachuca are also common choices.